djdt/spcal/docs/source/tutorial.rst

 Finally, the *Export options* control what extra data is written to the file.
 All exports will contain particle numbers, concentrations, backgrounds, the mean and median of signal, size and mass, and limits of detection.

-Checking *Export options and inputs* will save parameters such as the :term:`dwelltime` and instrument :term:`uptake` to the file.
+Checking *Export options and inputs* will save parameters such as the :term:`dwelltime`, instrument :term:`uptake` and particle :term:`density` to the file.
 Checking *Export paraticle detection data arrays* will save the particle signals and any calibrated data to the end of the file.
 Each row of this data is a single detection with columns of elements and units, particles may contain one or more elements and are blank when that element is not detected.
 An example is shown below.